mongodb-developer/workshop/README.md

 Now that we can write our awesome movie titles in MongoDB, we want to enrich our MongoDB document with some extra information about them.

 - Let's create a free account on the [OMDB API](http://www.omdbapi.com/apikey.aspx).
-We will use them as a micro service.
+We will use it as a micro service.
 - Once you have the API key, save it as a *Secret Value* in Stitch.

 ![Load Sample Dataset](images/secret.png)